kebe7jun/splunk-oem-node-modules/selenium-standalone/README.md

 `opts.logger` will be called if provided with some debugging information about the installation process.

+`opts.requestOpts` can be any valid [`request` options object](https://github.com/request/request#requestoptions-callback).
+You can use this for example to set a timeout.

 `cb(err)` called when install finished or errored.

 ### selenium.start([opts,] cb)